 On 7th November 2018, the Court of Justice of the European Union (CJEU) ruled in favour of Mr O'Brien in a case concerning discrimination against part-time judges in the calculation of pensions.
-The ruling concluded that service prior 7 April 2000 (the deadline for the Part Time Workers Directive (PTWD) being transposed into UK law) must be considered under the PTWD for the purpose of calculating a retirement pension.
+The ruling concluded that service prior 7th April 2000 (the deadline for the Part Time Workers Directive (PTWD) being transposed into UK law) must be considered under the PTWD for the purpose of calculating a retirement pension.
 The decision in this case is also applicable to on-call firefighters.
 This will provide the opportunity for staff who were employed at any time between 7th April 2000 and 30th June 2000 (this period was not included in the first exercise carried out in 2014/15), plus any on-call firefighters who were employed between 1st July 2000 and 5th April 2006, to access a pension.
-This will be done through a second options exercise that will now take place.
-The regulations to implement the second options exercise in England will be drafted by the Home Office and consulted on before they are laid before Parliament.
+This will be done through a second options exercise in England will be drafted by the Home Office and consulted on before they are laid before Parliament.
 The timings for the second options exercise are currently unknown although the Home Office has a maximum period of 18 months to draft, consult, and introduce the necessary secondary legislation.